-Information Asymmetry Reduction in Open Team Science for Socio-environmental Cases The Open Team Science Project develops a methodology to reduce information asymmetry between actors in team-based science for socio-environmental cases.
-In our hypothesis, information asymmetry can be reduced through a combination of (1) diversion, or an approach to divert a wicked problem to a sharable goal for which all actors can work together; (2) participation and empowerment of marginalized (or "small voice") actors; (3) fair data visualization; and (4) dialogue.
-This hypothesis is tested through case studies in collaboration with other research projects.
-Based on the mission of RIHN and in order to realize the strategies and policies formulated by the Council for Research Strategy, the Core Program undertakes research on an ongoing basis.
-During Phase III, the Core Program will develop concepts and methodologies to solve global environmental problems in collaboration with society.
-Program Director TANIGUCHI Makoto Pre-Research (PR) These projects will be converted to PR status in mid-2018.
+Information Asymmetry Reduction in Open Team Science for Socio-environmental Cases The Open Team Science Project develops a methodology to reduce socio-psychological asymmetry between actors in team-based science for socio-environmental cases.
+In our hypothesis, such asymmetry can be reduced through a combination of (1) discovering and sharing the goals that actors with different interests can tackle together (transcending); (2) participation and empowerment of marginalized (or "small voice") actors; (3) fair data visualization; and (4) dialogue.
+This hypothesis is being tested through case studies in collaboration with other research projects.